FAQ

 Why are my choice counts wrong?

 Choice counts are cached.
-Click Refresh counts in the sidebar for a full recount from all responses.
+Click Recount in the sidebar for a full recount from all responses.

 A choice I removed from the form is still showing in Choice Eliminator